 Clean up the ProfileList registry key

-Important: Be sure to make a complete image backup before even attempting to modify the
+Important: Be sure to make registry hive backup before modifying the

 ProfileList registry entry.
-Incorrect changes made to the above key would prevent you from logging in to your user account.
+Incorrectly modifying the key will prevent you from logging in to your user account.

 Here is what some users said:

 This led me to discover HOMEGROUPS was enabled on this computer.
 I disabled HOMEGROUPS, the homegroups$ user was removed and upgraded successfully.

 So the problem was indeed a wrong user, in my case it was the user “UpdatusUser”.
 It was tricky because it is a hidden user.

 After some research I found that this user is created by NVIDIA since version 270 on desktop computers (previous version on some laptop computer already used the “UpdatusUser”).